amazon-connect/amazon-connect-realtime-transcription/README.md

 ### Easy Setup
 The simplest way to get started is to:
+- Ensure that your Amazon Connect instance has the "live media streaming" feature enabled by following the [Amazon Connect documentation](https://docs.aws.amazon.com/connect/latest/userguide/customer-voice-streams.html) for "Enable Live Media Streaming"
 - Create a "trigger" lambda function that can be invoked from the Amazon Connect Contact Flow that will pass the following details to this Java lambda function:
     - streamARN (will be provided after the successful execution of the "Start Media Streaming" block in Amazon Connect)
     - startFragmentNum (will be provided after the successful execution of the "Start Media Streaming" block in Amazon Connect)